-However, many investors are wary of primarily relying on mutual funds due to the fact that they are not in control of the way the fund’s assets are managed.
+However, many investors are wary of primarily relying on mutual funds due to the fact that they are not in control of asset management within the fund.
 Depending on the manager’s history, this can raise or lower the investment risk.
-Also, mutual funds have been known to carry higher fees compared to ETFs and owning individual stocks.
+Also, mutual funds may carry higher fees compared to ETFs and individual stocks.

 Exchange Traded Funds (ETFs)

 The meaning of an ETF is simply found by understanding the acronym.
 An Exchange Traded Fund (ETF) is a fund that you can purchase on an exchange which tends to mirror the performance of a particular sector, asset class, country, etc.

 These funds trade similar to stocks.
 Like other types of funds, ETFs pool together money from different investors to form a group of investments.